beccasaurus/shash/README.markdown

     dogs Lady       "Cocker Spaniel"
     dogs Tramp      Mutt

-Now that you have a few items in your Hash, there are a few ways you can access them.
+Now that you have a few items in your Hash, there are a few ways you can use them ...

     >> dogs Snoopy
     Beagle